 2. Accept Your Feelings

-One of the best Strategies to Manage Overwhelming Feelings is to accept your feelings.
+One of the best strategies to manage overwhelming feelings is to accept your feelings.
 Neglecting or denying your overwhelm likely isn’t helpful.
-It will just bubble under the surface until you are left with no choice but to face & deal with it.
+It will just bubble under the surface until you are left with no choice but to face and deal with it.

-Instead, admit the fact that you are feeling overwhelmed, & accept any negative thoughts dealing in your mind.
+Instead, admit the fact that you are feeling overwhelmed, and accept any negative thoughts circulating in your mind.
 Try not to judge yourself for what you are feeling.
 This nonjudgmental recognition also helps diminish feelings of shame or guilt connected with stress.

 3. Clean Up Your Surroundings

-The expression “outer order, inner calm” is accepted for a reason.
-When you feel overwhelmed, cleaning the area around you reinstates order to a little corner of your universe & helps you to move forward.
+The phrase “outer order, inner calm” highlights the connection between environment and mental clarity.
+When you feel overwhelmed, cleaning the area around you reinstates order to a little corner of your universe and helps you to move forward.

-It is not implied to clean up your entire office.
-Restrict yourself to things that are nearby.
-File loose papers, put caps on your pens, and wipe away dust or dirt.
-The consequential order will help you feel like you have accomplished something & help you to focus on the task at hand, not the mess around you.
+This sense of order can help you feel like you have accomplished something and help you to focus on the task at hand, not the mess around you.
 Moreover, this activity will help you divert your mind from the triggers of feeling overwhelmed.

-You must have heard when emotions are high, intelligence is low.
+There is a well-known psychological link between heightened emotions and reduced rational thinking.
 So, when you feel overwhelmed, don’t try to think your way out.

-But instead of following each little impulse, which can throw you into a whirlpool of procrastination, keep a notebook next to you & write down your impulses as you have them.
+But instead of following each little impulse, which can throw you into a whirlpool of procrastination, keep a notebook next to you and write down your impulses as you have them.

-Accepting the thought, even if you don’t run behind it on the impulse to find the answer, can be enough to conquer it.
+Accepting the thought, even if you don’t act on the impulse to find the answer, can be enough to conquer it.
 If you feel extra confident, think about it instead of writing it down.
-Sometimes just admitting the impulse is enough to make it go away.
+Sometimes, simply acknowledging the impulse reduces its intensity.

 6. Practice Meditation

-Meditation engages focusing your attention on something particular, such as your breath, sounds, or sensations of your body.
-It can help you to become more aware & less imprudent.
-Several studies have also found that regular meditation helps reduce stress, anxiety, & depression.
+Meditation involves focusing your attention on something specific, such as your breath, sounds, or sensations of your body.
+It can help you to become more aware and less reactive.
+Several studies have also found that regular meditation helps reduce stress, anxiety, and depression.

 If you are a novice, find a tutorial for guided meditation online, use a meditation app, or talk to an instructor.
 As you practice, thoughts will unavoidably come up; let them pass without being judgmental.

-8. Take A Break & Do Something Fun
+8. Take a Break and Do Something Fun

 9. Consult a Therapist

-There are so many causes of stress & overwhelm, such as:
+There are so many causes of stress and overwhelm, such as:

 - Professional Responsibilities